-The IPHC Secretariat conducts activities to address key issues identified by the Commission, its subsidiary bodies, the broader stakeholder community, and the IPHC Secretariat.
+The IPHC Secretariat conducts activities to address key issues identified by the Commission, its subsidiary bodies, the broader stakeholder community, and of course, the IPHC Secretariat itself.
 The process of identifying, developing, and implementing our science-based activities involves several steps that are circular in nature, but result in clear project activities and associated deliverables.
 The process includes developing and proposing projects based on direct input from the Commission, the experience of the IPHC Secretariat given our broad understanding of the resource and its associated fisheries, and concurrent consideration by relevant IPHC subsidiary bodies, and where deemed necessary, additional external peer review.

-An overarching goal of the IPHC 5-Year Program of integrated research and monitoring (2021-26) is therefore to promote integration and synergies among the various research and support activities of the IPHC Secretariat in order to improve our knowledge of key inputs into the Pacific halibut stock assessment, economic impact assessment of the resource, and Management Strategy Evaluation (MSE) processes, thereby providing the best possible advice for management decision making processes.
+An overarching goal of the IPHC 5-Year Program of Science and Research (2021-26) is therefore to promote integration and synergies among the various science and research activities of the IPHC Secretariat in order to improve our knowledge of key inputs into the Pacific halibut stock assessment, and Management Strategy Evaluation (MSE) processes.